empa-scientific-it/python-tutorial/FAQ.md

 ## Which operating system should I use?

 There is no specific requirement for the operating system.
-The training will be conducted using Jupyter notebooks, which are browser-based, so an updated browser is the only requirement.
+The training will be conducted on [binder](https://mybinder.org/) using Jupyter notebooks, which are browser-based, so an updated browser is the only requirement.
 Chrome-based or Firefox usually work better with Jupyter notebooks, but this is only a suggestion.

 ## Do I have to install any software beforehand?